Abdominoplasty removes loose skin and excess fat from the abdomen and tightens the abdominal muscles for correction of contour, tone and function

-Abdominoplasty or “tummy tuck” is plastic surgery procedure at Pure Aesthetics that removes loose skin and excessive fat from the abdomen and tightens the abdominal muscles for improved contour, tone and function.
+Abdominoplasty or “tummy tuck” is plastic surgery procedure at Pure Aesthetics that removes loose skin and excess fat from the abdomen and tightens the abdominal muscles for correction of contour, tone and function.
 This surgery also allows for repair of the abdominal muscles that may have stretched during pregnancy that may have lead to lower abdominal bulging.
-The result is a firmer, flatter and more youthful looking abdomen.
+The aim of this surgery is to provide a firmer, flatter and stronger abdomen.

 Studies have shown that abdominoplasty (“tummy tuck”) surgery offers significant benefits in strength, reduced back pain, and better bladder control.